The Colbert Report: Background

 The intensity of the fictional Colbert anchorman character was gradually toned down over the course of the show's run, as the host believed he would eventually need to move beyond it.
 He began to regard it as an act of discipline to perform as the character, later remarking, "to model behavior, you have to consume that behavior on a regular basis.
 It became very hard to watch punditry of any kind, of whatever political stripe."'
-In 2010, Colbert in character, testified before congress on the issue of immigrant farm labor, drawing both praise and criticism for blending comedy and political activism.
+In 2010, Colbert testified in character before Congress on the issue of immigrant farm labor, drawing both praise and criticism for blending comedy and political activism.
 With his contract set to end in December 2014, he had already decided to leave the show when he was contacted by CBS to replace David Letterman as the host of The Late Show franchise.
 The show's ending was announced concurrently with Colbert's jump to CBS in April 2014.
 The last episode of the Report aired on December 18, 2014.
 The show was replaced on Comedy Central's late-night lineup by The Nightly Show with Larry Wilmore, another spinoff of The Daily Show.

 The Colbert Report made a one-off return during a segment of The Late Show with Stephen Colbert on September 19, 2025, with "The Word" segment: "Shhhhhh..." in the context of the indefinite suspension of Jimmy Kimmel Live! by ABC.